-Use the shoes indoors during strength training sessions first, then try them for short runs and running drills.
+Use the shoes indoors during strength training first, then try them for short runs and running drills.
 Build the mileage gradually.
 Some runners may adapt to where they can run with minimalist shoes all the time.
 Others may only be able to progress to using them for shorter runs.

 Vancouver Running Symposium

-An expert panel consisting of a sports medicine doctor, physiotherapist, pedorthist, coach, shoe designer, and the podiatrist will be debating the role of traditional shoes vs. minimalist shoes.
+An expert panel consisting of a sports medicine doctor, physiotherapist, pedorthist, coach, shoe designer, and podiatrist will be debating the role of traditional shoes vs. minimalist shoes.

 Full details and the RSVP form can be found at Vancouver Running Symposium.